-To insure that the health of the forest throughout Bent Tree is being maintained, the FMC may arrange for periodic forest inspections at no additional cost to property owners.
-In order to conduct those inspections, the FMC may request permission from property owners for access to their properties.
+To insure that the health of the forest throughout Bent Tree is being maintained, the FMC arranges for periodic forest inspections.
+In order to conduct those inspections, the FMC requests permission from property owners for access to their properties.

-When the FMC requests permission by April 1, then by May 1, property owners who do not respond to the FMC's request for access or who deny access to their properties, must supply the FMC with written confirmation from the Colorado State Forest Service or personnel with equivalent forest inspection experience that their property has been inspected and the outcome of that inspection.
-This offers the possibility that property owners could self-inspect provided they can demonstrate adequate forest inspection training and/or experience.
+By May 1 each year, property owners who do not respond to the FMC's request for access or who deny access to their properties, must supply the FMC with written confirmation from a trained forestry professional that the property has been inspected and the outcome of that inspection.